verhey/dbt-meetup-slides/slides.md

 You are in dependency hell

-You are in race condition hell
+You are in concurrency hell

 ---
 layout: two-cols